echalkpad/link_checker/docs/design.md

 No other components should be directly interacting with Cassandra, nor should they emit any Kafka events themselves that talk about data changing in the system -- this way the service layer can maintain transactional guarantees.

-API docs are generated using Swagger and are available at http://localhost:8080/api-docs.
+API docs are generated using Swagger and are available at http://localhost:8080/swagger/.
+(The JSON spec is available at http://localhost:8080/api-docs.)

 ## Crawler